 Price Range of 750ml bottle, ex-tax in USD

-Catalonia (Catalunya in Catalan and Cataluña in Spanish) is a colorful coastal and proudly independent autonomous community of north-eastern Spain that stretches from the historic county (comarca) of Montsia in the south to the border with France and tiny Andorra in the north.
-The Mediterranean Sea form ... more
+Catalonia (Catalunya in Catalan and Cataluña in Spanish) is a proudly independent region in the north-east of Spain.
+It stretches from the historic county (comarca) of Montsia in the south to the border with France in the north.
+The Mediterranean Sea forms its eastern border and offers 360 miles (580km) ... more

 © 2014 Wine-Searcher™